Tongue-camp

 No hay anuncios

-In this line, this year the institution has wanted to support Acampallengua with a record economic contribution in its history, since it is an event that, after many years, has consolidated as a benchmark in the claim of the importance of its own culture and language and that, moreover, has a program of high-quality activities and concerts, which promote the dynamization and meeting among the young people of Mallorca.
+In this regard, this year the institution has wanted to support Acampallengua with a record financial contribution in its history, as it is an event that, after many years, has consolidated itself as a benchmark in claiming the importance of its own culture and language and which, moreover, has a program of high-quality activities and concerts, which promote dynamism and encounters among the young people of Mallorca.

 Cargando